opendocsg/slw-judgments-backfill/2015_SGHC_220/report.md

 **Aedit Abdullah JC:**

-1       On 25 May 2015, I issued a judgment (reported as _Lau Fook Hoong Adam v GTH Engineering & Construction Pte Ltd_ [2015] SGHC 141) (“the Original Judgment”) in favour of the defendant, dismissing the plaintiff’s application for, _inter alia_ , a declaration that an adjudication application is null and void or that the adjudicator lacked jurisdiction to adjudicate the matter.
+1       On 25 May 2015, I issued a judgment (reported as _Lau Fook Hoong Adam v GTH Engineering & Construction Pte Ltd_ <span class="citation">[2015] SGHC 141</span>) (“the Original Judgment”) in favour of the defendant, dismissing the plaintiff’s application for, _inter alia_ , a declaration that an adjudication application is null and void or that the adjudicator lacked jurisdiction to adjudicate the matter.
 This judgment supplements the Original Judgment and I adopt the definitions which I have used in the latter.

 2       After I issued the Original Judgment on 25 May 2015, the plaintiff applied to tender further submissions in the light of that judgment.
 I allowed further submissions to be tendered.
 In short, the plaintiff makes two points: